ericskim/redax/readme.md

   - Upload to github and add code coverage, travis-ci banners
 - Rewrite continuous cover grid to have an overlap parameter.
 - (?)
 Rewrite safe/target predicates as source and sink modules and use series composition operator for synthesis.
+- Class for named spaces so we don't refer to variables via strings.

 ### Future Features

-- Assume guarantee encodings of systems
 - Concrete executable functions associated with module dynamics
-- Support for disjoint union and product operations for spaces (thus adding support for switched and hybrid spaces)
+- Support for disjoint union and product operations for spaces (thus adding support for hybrid spaces)
   - Will require a better predicate bit name generator
+- Lazy composition
+  - Refine internal modules
+  - Support methods: Collapse to monolithic, split and give a collection, or something in the middle
+  - Atomic module vs composite.
+Existing one is atomic.
+  - hide certain outputs
+  - compose.py helper functions
 - Control synthesizer that is aware of the control system structure.
 Options include:
   1. Non-eager composition like in neural network packages.
 Especially useful if we have concrete executables inside the module.
   2. Provide a collection of modules and have the synthesizer construct a DAG internally.